 Consistently, the Murfreesboro emergency communications center is the busiest Public Safety Answering Point (P.S.A.P.) in Rutherford County.
-In 2018, more than 195,702 emergency and non-emergency calls were received and 126,510 calls for service were dispatched by a team of dedicated men and women who are committed to providing the highest quality level of service for Murfreesboro's citizens and public safety field personnel.
+In 2019, more than 214,750 emergency and non-emergency calls were received and 131,524 calls for service responses were coordinated by a team of dedicated men and women who are committed to providing the highest quality level of service for Murfreesboro’s citizens and public safety field personnel.

 The 9-1-1 service exists to help citizens in an emergency.
 Citizens may be hesitant to call 9-1-1 due to underestimating or denying the seriousness of a situation.
 Precious minutes are lost when there is a delay in making a 9-1-1 call due to concerns that the call may be unwarranted or if there is difficulty in recognizing the signs and symptoms of a medical emergency.
 Remember, never be afraid to dial 9-1-1 because of uncertainty.
 If you THINK you or someone else is experiencing an emergency, call 9-1-1 immediately for help.

 The Murfreesboro Public Safety Non-Emergency Line (615) 893-1311 is available to report a non-emergency situation where a public safety response is needed.
 Some examples of non-emergency situations include reporting a minor traffic accident with no injuries, when a person discovers their car has been broken into, lost or stolen property, and noise complaints.
 These public safety responses are important, but not an emergency that poses a danger to persons or property where precious minutes count.